 - Complete all courses for general education, related, and program requirements as specified on the degree plan; - 2.
-Earn at least 15 credit hours while in attendance at Clovis Community College for Associate degrees and or 25% of the credits required for a certificate of completion or a certificate of achievement. - 3.
-Achieve a minimum 2.0 cumulative grade point average and a minimum 2.0 program grade point average; - 4.
-Earn grades of "P" or "C" or higher in the following categories: - " Related Requirements - " Program Requirements - 5.
-Apply for graduation and if participating in the ceremony, pay the graduation fee.
+Earn at least 15 credit hours while in attendance at Clovis Community College for Associate degrees and or 25% of the credits required for a certificate of completion or a certificate of achievement. - Achieve a minimum 2.0 cumulative grade point average and a minimum 2.0 program grade point average; - 4.
+Earn grades of "P" or "C" or higher in the following categories: - Related Requirements - Program Requirements - 5.
+Apply for graduation and pay the applicable fees.